 Christ who suffered on behalf of mankind took the penalty of mankind’s sin, which is death and separation from God.
 He did it to satisfy the righteous demands of the holiness and justice of God, his Father.

-Jesus was a perfect sacrifice – he died on a cross and rose again on the third day conquering death.
-It was done for others to repent of their sins, trust him rather than their merit, turn to God and live for eternity with their Creator.
+Jesus was a perfect sacrifice – he died on the cross and rose again on the third day conquering death.
+It was done for others to repent of their sins, trust him rather than their merit, turn to God, and live for eternity with their Creator.

 You can start a new life and follow the Gospel of truth by: